 Our photography setup is likely overkill for most, but if you want to get the best photos, then we advise investing in a dedicated camera and ideally a tripod.
 See our guide to why you need a tripod for suggestions on the best travel tripods.

-We also travel with a selfie stick to get nice photos of the two of us together if we don’t want have time or space to set up the tripod – after a bit of research we settled on this one as having the most useful features.
+We also travel with a selfie stick to get nice photos of the two of us together if we don’t want have time or space to set up the tripod.

 Don’t forget when travelling with your camera to bring a few accessories.
 We’d advise spare batteries, spare memory cards, a UV filter for the lens, and a decent bag or case to keep it all safe.
 If you don’t get a dedicated camera bag, a camera insert that goes inside your daypack or carry-on is a wise investment.